Milkdromeda-333/opinionist/DOCS.md

 - voting is woncky.
 SOmetimes it works perfectly, other times the updates dont happen until the next call of updateFeed().
 Possibly fixed with a useEffect.
 I had to take it out o now its broken again.

 ---

-NOTE 2 DEV:
-I will be currently abandoning this feature until further notice.